raylech1986it/bash_utilities/README.md

 # bash_utilities
-Helpful scripts validated by the BASH shell ONLY (but may work in other shells too).
+Helpful scripts validated by the BASH shell (but may work in other shells too).

 ## Script: list_processhandles.sh
 Details TBA